 The most important thing for you is to continue taking all your TB medicines exactly as prescribed.
 No dose should be missed and treatment should not be stopped early.
 You should tell your doctor if you are having trouble taking the medications or if you have any side effects.
 If you plan to travel, talk with your doctor, and make sure you have enough medicine to last while away.

 The general symptoms of TB disease include feelings of sickness or weakness, weight loss, fever, and night sweats.
 The symptoms of TB disease of the lungs may also include coughing, chest pain, and coughing up blood.
 Symptoms of TB disease in other parts of the body depend on the area affected.
 If you have these symptoms, you should contact your doctor.

 Can XDR TB be treated and cured?

-Yes, in some cases.
+In the end, we can say yes, in some cases.
 Some TB control programs have shown that cure is possible for an estimated 30% to 50% of affected people.
 Successful outcomes depend greatly on the extent of the drug resistance, the severity of the disease, immune status of the patient, and adherence to treatment.